Ria424/developers-animatesdk-docs/Flash_object/Flash73.md

 #### Description

-Property; returns an instance of the SpriteSheetExporter object.
+Property; `SpriteSheetExporter`; Returns an instance of the SpriteSheetExporter object.

 #### Example